lammps/lammps/doc/src/pair_lepton.rst

 Mixing, shift, table, tail correction, restart, rRESPA info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Pair style *lepton* does not support mixing.
+Pair styles *lepton* and *lepton/coul* do not support mixing.
 Thus, expressions for *all* I,J pairs must be specified explicitly.

-This pair style does supports the :doc:`pair_modify shift <pair_modify>` option for shifting the energy of the pair interaction so that it is 0 at the cutoff.
+Only pair style *lepton* supports the :doc:`pair_modify shift <pair_modify>` option for shifting the energy of the pair interaction so that it is 0 at the cutoff, pair style *lepton/coul* does *not*.

-The :doc:`pair_modify table <pair_modify>` options are not relevant for the this pair style.
+The :doc:`pair_modify table <pair_modify>` options are not relevant for the these pair styles.

-This pair style does not support the :doc:`pair_modify tail
+These pair styles do not support the :doc:`pair_modify tail
 <pair_modify>` option for adding long-range tail corrections to energy
 and pressure.

-This pair style writes its information to :doc:`binary restart files
+These pair styles write its information to :doc:`binary restart files
 <restart>`, so pair_style and pair_coeff commands do not need to be
 specified in an input script that reads a restart file.

-This pair style can only be used via the *pair* keyword of the :doc:`run_style respa <run_style>` command.
-It does not support the *inner*, *middle*, *outer* keywords.
+These pair styles can only be used via the *pair* keyword of the :doc:`run_style respa <run_style>` command.
+They do not support the *inner*, *middle*, *outer* keywords.

 ----------